py-code314/binary-search-trees/README.md

 ## Overview

-This is a solution for the [Binary Search Trees] project (https://www.theodinproject.com/lessons/javascript-binary-search-trees#project-solution).
+This is a solution for the [Binary Search Trees](https://www.theodinproject.com/lessons/javascript-binary-search-trees#project-solution) project .
 Goal of this project is to practice creating and manipulating balanced binary search trees.
 A `Tree` class is created with methods inside it to add, remove, find, and traverse the tree.
 We can also check if the tree is balanced or not by calling the respective method.

 ### List of methods included: